 The compensation of Directors of the Company is composed of fixed compensation and performance-linked compensation.
 These are set at a level that will motivate Directors to fully demonstrate their qualities and abilities and strive for sustainable growth based on the Company's corporate philosophy while also enabling the Company to attract and retain talent and at a level that takes changes in the business environment, external data, general compensation levels and the business situation into consideration and will be effective in increasing motivation to improve business performance and enhance corporate value in the medium and long term.
-When the maximum amount of performance-linked compensation applies, fixed compensation accounts for around 46% of the compensation of individual directors and performance-linked compensation accounts for around 54% (of which, bonuses account for around 39% and performance-linked stock compensation accounts for around 15%).
+When the results of performance evaluations, etc. in relation to performance-linked compensation are at the maximum level, performance-linked compensation shall account for more than 50% of the compensation of individual directors, of which performance-linked stock compensation shall account for around 15%.
 Performance-linked compensation may not be paid as a result of the performance evaluation or other factors.